MindustryGame/wiki-testing/docs/logic/3-variables.md

 A variable that represents the next line the processor will read code from, equivalent to `%IP` in x86.
 It can be changed like any other variable as another way to perform jumps.

-An (advanced) example of setting `@ipt` to jump to a function, then jump back to the caller:
+An (advanced) example of setting `@counter` to jump to a function, then jump back to the caller:

 ```
 op add retAddr @counter 1 # Save where we will continue after the function returns by adding 1 to the counter